-No. Questions Marks were going to the party.
-Rohit told Karan that his mother was aware that all friends were going but (d) l his Q. 11 Look at the newspaper items given below.
-Use the information in the Head-lines to complete the paragraphs.
-Write the answers against the correct blank numbers in your answer sheet. (a) Two pilgrims killed in Amarnath shrine stampede 1 Two Pilgrims to in a stampede near the cave. (b) Hundred of US N-parts missing The US military sensitive nuclear missile components.
-1 (c) Dead fish flood Satluj Beas Canal Drinking water supply to several areas in Punjab has been stopped after dead fish.
-1 (d) Ribbery's surgery successful Berlin: France midfielder Franck Ribbery on his injured left ankle on Thursday.
-1 SECTION D - LITERATURE 30 Q. 12 Read the extract given below and answer the questions that follow.
-Write answers in your answer sheet in one or two lines only.
-Number the answ correctly.
-O Wild West Wind, thou breath of Autumn's being, Thou, from whose unseen presence the leaves dead Are driven, like ghosts from an enchanter fleeing. (a) Which season of the year is depicted in the poem?
-1 (b) Identify the figure of speech in the first line.
-1 (c) Explain like ghosts from an enchanter fleeting.
-1
+No. Questions Marks Q. 11 Loo line e going but (d) In the newspaper items given below.
+Use the information in the Head- s to complete the paragraphs.
+Write the answers against the correct blank mbers in your answer sheet.
+4 (a) Two pilgrims killed in Amarnath shrine stampede 1 Two Pilgrims to in a stampede near the cave. (b) Hundreds of US N-parts Lost 1 The US military sensitive nuclear missile components. (c) Dead fish flood Satluj-Beas Canal 1 Drinking water supply to several areas in Punjab has been stopped after dead fish. (d) Ribbery undergoes surgery successfully 1 Berlin : France midfielder Franck Ribbery on his injured left ankle on Thursday.
+SECTION D - LITERATURE 30 Q. 12 ans d the extract given below and answer the questions that follow.
+Write the wers in your answer sheet in one or two lines only.
+Number the answers rectly.
+3 ild West Wind, thou breath of Autumn's being, u, from whose unseen presence the leaves dead driven, like ghosts from an enchanter fleeing. (a) Which season of the year is depicted in the poem?
+1 (a) (b) Identify the figure of speech in the first line.
+(C) Explain like ghosts from an enchanter fleeing.
+OR